While many factors come into play when caring for goldfish, one of the most important is making sure they have enough oxygen to breathe.

 - Moving water is good for your goldfish.
 Water at the bottom of a tank with no movement can become stagnant, with little in the way of nutrients or oxygen.
 When you move this “dead” water to the top of the tank, it will become oxygenated, making for a healthier tank and happier fish.

 - Bubbles look good.
-Yes, part of the reason we keep fish in our living spaces is because we love the way they look!
+Yes, part of the reason we keep fish in our living spaces is that we love the way they look!
 Nobody wants to gaze at a scummy tank for long, but an aquarium that is ripe with healthy fish and bubbly goodness?
 We can just skip the TV and watch the goldfish instead.

 How do I Know if My Goldfish Have Enough Oxygen?